 Reactive attachment disorder is a rare but serious condition in which an infant or young child doesn't establish healthy attachments with parents or caregivers.
 Reactive attachment disorder may develop if the child's basic needs for comfort, affection and nurturing aren't met and loving, caring, stable attachments with others are not established.

-With treatment, children with reactive attachment disorder may develop more stable and healthy relationships with caregivers and others.
-Treatments for reactive attachment disorder include psychological counseling, parent or caregiver counseling and education, learning positive child and caregiver interactions, and creating a stable, nurturing environment.
+With appropriate treatment, children who have reactive attachment disorder may develop more stable and healthy relationships with caregivers and others.
+Treatments for reactive attachment disorder include learning how to create a stable, nurturing environment and providing positive child and caregiver interactions.
+Parent or caregiver counseling and education can help.

 Products & Services

-Reactive attachment disorder can start in infancy.
+Reactive attachment disorder usually starts in infancy.
 There's little research on signs and symptoms of reactive attachment disorder beyond early childhood, and it remains uncertain whether it occurs in children older than 5 years.

 Signs and symptoms may include: